skynyrd/css-workout/Notes/How CSS Works.md

 #### #3 Priority: SOURCE ORDER

 * If all have same importance and same specificity, the last declaration overrides all the other declarations.

+### About Inheritance

+* Inheritance passes the values for some specific properties from parents to childeren
+* Properties related to text are inherited: `font-family`,`font-size`,`color` etc.
+* The computed value of a property is what gets inherited, not the declared value
+* The `inherit` keyword forces inheritance on a certain property
+* The `initial` keyword resets a property to its initial value.